rimoomey/music-app/README.md

 they particularly enjoy.
 The api in usage is MusicBrainz, as well as a mock database which lives in the project repository, used for persisting favorite songs.
 The application also allows the playback of Youtube videos, which a user can associate with a particular song and save for later viewing.

-This project was written by Sam Lee, Rimon Moomey, and June Biadog.
+This project was written by Sam Lee and Rimon Moomey.

+Currently availabe for preview at https://rimoomey.github.io/music-app